tmussa1/p3/README.md

 ### Vocabulary Quiz

 ##### The application is a guessing game of words based on the definitions provided.
-The application is integrated with third party APIs to pull defintions and the user is randomly assigned a word to play with from a list in firbase based on a category of choice.
+The application is integrated with third party APIs to pull defintions and the user is randomly assigned a word to play with from a list in firebase based on a category of choice.

-- The running score is per category.
+- The running score is persisted for a given user.
 The user can select one of the 12 categories to play.
 Words will be randomly picked and definitions/hints are fetched from an external API.

 - There is a search functionality for categories.
-It will default to the homepage if the search criterion is not found
+It will display a friendly error message if the search criterion is not found

 - A user can not submit answer again if he/she gets the correct answer or after 3 wrong attempts

 - The definitions of the words is pulled from an external API called WordAPI.
-The words in play however are defined in firebase and there is a component for seeding firebase.
+The words in play however are defined in firebase and there is a utility method for seeding firebase with categories/words in the section.

 - The chart is drawn using chart js library.

-- The user can navigate using the buttons or a NavBar.
-The Navbar alternates between showing stats and categories depending on where the user is.
+- The user can navigate sometimes using the buttons for ease of use or a NavBar.

-- Some components communicate using params in the router link
+- Some components communicate using params in the router link.
+Local storage has also been used to centralize the storage of objects and simplify pulling data